MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/redis-cache.md

 ms.service: Redis Cache
 ---

-# Azure Redis Cache modules for Node.js
+# Azure Redis Cache modules for JavaScript

 Azure Redis Cache is based on the popular open source Redis project.
 It gives you access to a secure, dedicated Redis instance, managed by Microsoft and accessible from your Azure apps.